 SECTION 4 - BRANCH POINTS O F CONTACT

 POINT OF CONTACT 1

 MEMBERSHIP NUMBER

 NAME

 ADDRESS

 TELEPHONE

 EMAIL (Personal)

 EMAIL (RBL.Community)

-I have made a disclosure(s) to the Safegua ements in the MS1 Self Declaration to be transfer of the MS1 Self Declaration to be transfer of the manner of the MS1 Self Declaration to be transfer of the MS1 Self Declaration to the MS1 Self ccepted by the RBL a nd does no ot
+I have made a disclosure(s) to the Safegua ements in the MS1 Self Declaration to be transition to be transition to be transition to be transition with the model and that I will inform RBL of any changes in ccepted by the RBL a nd does no ot

 Name: Signature: Date:

 By signing below, I give my consent to RB L to conduct a Criminal Record check if so required.

 Name: Signature: Date:

 Are you happy for your telephone numbers of the public can contact yo YES NO

-POINT OF CONTACT 2 1 1 1
+POINT OF CONTACT 2

 MEMBERSHIP NUMBER

 NAME

 ADDRESS

 TELEPHONE

 EMAIL (Personal)

 EMAIL (RBL.Community)

-I have made a disclosure(s) to the Safegua ements in the MS1 Self Declaration to be transfer of the MS1 Self Declaration to be transfer of the manner of the MS1 Self Declaration to be transfer of the MS2 of t ccepted by the RBL a nd does no ot
+I have made a disclosure(s) to the Safegua ements in the MS1 Self Declaration to be transfer to the most self Declaration to be transfer to the most self and that I will inform RBL of any changes in ccepted by the RBL a nd does no ot

 Name: Signature: Date:

 By signing below, I give my consent to RB L to conduct a Criminal Record check if so required.

 Name: Signature: Date:

 Are you happy for your telephone numbers of the public can contact yo YES NO

-BRANCH COMMUNITY SUPPORT (BCS) REPRESENTATIVE (if branch delivers the Branch Community Support)
+BRANCH COMMUNITY COORDINATOR (if branch delivers the Branch Community Support)

 MEMBERSHIP NUMBER

 NAME

 ADDRESS

 TELEPHONE

 EMAIL (Personal)

 EMAIL (RBL.Community)

-By signing below, I confirm that: the statements in the MS1 Self Declaration to be true and, where a statement is not true, I have made a disclosure(s) to the Safeguarding Team via my MEO which has been accepted by the RBL and does not prevent me from carrying out this role; and that I will inform RBL of any changes in my circumstances which would affect the veracity of this declaration.
+I have made a disclosure(s) to the Safegua ements in the MS1 Self Declaration to be to arding Team via my MEO which has been a nd that I will inform RBL of any changes in accepted by the RBL a and does no ot

 Name: Signature: Date:

 By signing below, I give my consent to RBL to conduct a Criminal Record check if so required.

 Name: Signature: Date:

-Are you happy for your telephone number to be published on the branch website so members of the public can contact you about branch matters.
-NO
+Are you happy for your telephone numbers of the public can contact yo • YES NO